 Twenty years after marrying a daughter from Durai (Shanmuga Pandian), he returned to Madurai, Malaysia.
 However, he had other plans: to discover his father’s murderer Rathinavel (Samuthirakani) and practice the courageous sport of Jallikattu, who had stopped for years.

-Actor and director Samuthirakani stars in this film, which also includes Bala Saravanan and Mottai Rajendran.
+Actor and director Samuthirakani star in this film, which also includes Bala Saravanan and Mottai Rajendran.
 We learn that Mime Gopi will also be part of this movie.
-However, the female leader and music director has not yet been decided.
+However, the female leader and music director have not yet been decided.
 “This film will be a rural Madurai-style artist,” the source added.

 Samuthirakani in Madura Veeran